 To find out how we can help you with your claim, please contact our Bowling Green brain injury lawyers today for a free case evaluation.

 To file a lawsuit, the brain injury victim must have suffered trauma as a result of another’s negligence.
 In this type of claim, the attorney representing the injured party needs to prove the following:

-- Duty of Care: This refers to a legal obligation that requires an individual to exercise a reasonable level of care so as to prevent harm to others.
-For instance, a doctor has a duty to perform up to the standard care established by the medical community.
+- Duty of Care: This refers to a legal obligation that requires an individual to exercise a reasonable level of care to prevent harm to others.
+For instance, a doctor has a duty to perform up to the standard of care established by the medical community.

 - Breach of Duty: An individual may be considered negligent if they breach their duty of care.
 For example, if a doctor performs an operation in a manner considered unacceptable by the medical community’s standards, they may have breached their professional duty.